Industrial-Shields/python3-librpiplc/README.md

-# RPIPLC-PYTHON3-LIB library
+# python3-librpiplc

 ### by Industrial Shields
-rpiplc-python3-lib implements some common applications on industrial environments for Raspberry based Industrial Shields PLCs.
-It performs the following functions:
+**python3-librpiplc** provides a Python wrapper for the librpiplc C library, enabling Python applications to interface with the GPIOs of Raspberry Pi based Industrial Shields PLCs:
 * Analog reads and write
 * Digital reads and writes
 * Relay controlling

 ## Prerequisites